benb0jangles/pythonecg/README.md

 ## Features

-- Real-time audio signal visualization with ECG-like display
+- Real-time audio signal visualization with ECG-like display, simply connect your ecg using cro output to pc soundcard
 - Simple toggle button to start/stop signal tracing
 - Automatic scaling to show the last 10 seconds of data
 - Clean, medical-inspired interface with grid lines